US Virgin Islands Pet Passport & Import Regulations

 Puppies and Kittens under 12 weeks of age can enter the US Virgin Islands with a current health certificate.

-Birds, invertebrates, tropical fish, reptiles, amphibia, mammals such as rodents and rabbits are not subject to requirements of rabies vaccination, but may have to meet other requirements and should have a health certificate to enter the US Virgin Islands.
+Monkeys, snakes and other exotic pets are not permitted to enter the US Virgin Islands.
+Birds, invertebrates, tropical fish, reptiles, amphibia, mammals such as rodents and rabbits are not subject to requirements of rabies vaccination, but may have to meet other requirements and should have a health certificate and import permit to enter the US Virgin Islands.
 Pet owners are strongly advised to seek further information from the relevant authority of their country and/or that of the country of destination.

 If your pet is not a dog, cat or ferret, and especially if it is a turtle or parrot, you should verify that it is not protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 You will need to apply for additional permits if this is the case.
 Over 180 countries participate and enforce CITES regulations. .